SellaRafaeli/sellarafaeli.com/views/blog/no_right_and_wrong.md

 Remembering this basic core difference in beliefs will hopefully help clarify value-based conversations and facilitate productive dialogue.

 Thanks for reading!
-Drop me a line if you enjoyed this.
+If you found this interesting, please tell me so.

 - sella.rafaeli@gmail.com, 30/10/2019